Nun-z/XboxRetailModeAppGuideLegacy/README.md

 **16.**  The app has now been submitted to the store.
 Wait to receive an email indicating that the app was published.

-### Step 5: Create a website that links to the app
+### Step 5: Create a website that links to the app or copy over the link

 Once the app has been published, it is time to create a website that will link to your app in the Microsoft Store.
 This step is required in order to get the app onto your Xbox in retail mode.
 I will not detail this process extensively, but I will say what the website must contain.
 NOTE: you may be able to skip this step by pasting a store link directly into Edge's URL field.
 I'm looking into this.